nklissus/nbgallery/README.md

  * FACEBOOK_SECRET - Optional.
 This is the OAuth secret for Facebook authentication
  * GOOGLE_ID - Optional.
 This is the OAuth ID for Google authentication
  * GOOGLE_SECRET - Optional.
 This is the OAuth secret for Google authentication
+ * SP_CERT - Optional.
+Used for Shibboleth authentication
+ * SP_KEY - Optional.
+Used for Shibboleth authentication
  * SECRET_KEY_BASE - `rake secret` will generate one

 The [docker-run.sh](docker-run.sh) script will also mount a local directory for logs and data (notebooks, etc) so those will persist outside the container.